Houston Punitive Damages Lawyer

 There are certain areas where the punitive damage caps provided in Texas law are not limited in amount.
 Lawmakers in Texas have specified 17 separate Penal Code sections to overcome the damage limits on exemplary claims.

-The most commonly used exceptions for personal injury attorneys include Penal Code section 49.07 intoxication assault, Penal Code section 49.08 intoxication manslaughter, and section 22.04 injury to the child or elderly person.
+The most commonly used exceptions for personal injury attorneys include Penal Code section 49.07 intoxication assault, Penal Code section 49.08 intoxication manslaughter, and section 22.04 injury to a child or elderly person.

 To avoid the damage caps, the plaintiff must get a jury to find that the defendant broke one of the criminal code sections.
 The jury must also find that the defendant did this on purpose and knew what they were doing.